-Title of standard Impact on financial statements Application date Nature of change IFRS 16 Leases IFRS 16 requires entities when they are a lessee, to The Company applied the modified retrospective approach.
+Title of Nature of change Impact on financial statements Application date standard IFRS 16 Leases IFRS 16 requires entities when they are a lessee, to recognize a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments on the statement of financial position, initially measured at the present value of non-cancellable lease payments (including inflation-linked payments), and payments to be made in optional periods if the lessee is reasonably certain to exercise an option to extend the lease; recognize amortization of right-of-use assets and interest on lease liabilities over the lease term; and separate the total amount of cash paid into a principal portion (presented within financing activities) and interest (presented within operating activities) in the statement of cash flows.
+The Company applied the modified retrospective approach.
 The Company mainly leases cell sites, rooftops, retail shops, space on masts or towers that will be affected by the new standard.
-IFRS 16 standard had a significant efrecognize a right-of-use asset representing its right to use fect on the financial statements and introduced a single lease accounting model by taking right-of-use assets and after 1 January 2019.
+IFRS 16 standard had a significant effect on the financial statements and introduced a single lease accounting model by taking right-of-use assets and lease liabilities on the balance sheet.

-- the underlying leased asset and a lease liability representing its obligation to make lease pay ments on the statement of financial position, in itially measured at the present value of non-cancellable lease payments (including inflation-linked payments), and payments to be made in optional periods if the lessee is reasonably certain to exercise an option to extend the lease; - recognize amortization of right-of-use assets and interest on lease liabilities over the lease term; and - separate the total amount of cash paid into a principal portion (presented within financing activities) and interest (presented within operating activities) in the statement of cash flows.

-lease liabilities on the balance sheet.
 The transitional effect on right-of-use assets, lease liabilities and profit or loss is disclosed in Note 1.5.
 As a result of adopting IFRS 16, the 2018 operating lease expenses were presented as depreciation and interest expense from 1 January 2019.
 Details of the Company's lease commitments are disclosed in Note 26.
 On the lessor side, the Company mainly analyzes the revised definition of leases including the head and sublease constructions.
 As lessor accounting itself is not changing significantly through the introduction of IFRS 16.
-Regarding the transition to IFRS 16, the Company decided:

-- not to apply the practical expedient in IFRS 16.C3 ("Grandfathering approach").
-As a result, a re-assessment was performed whether existing contracts are or contain a lease at the date of initial application, i.e. as of 1 January 2019. - not to use the low value exemption, - to apply a single discount rate to a portfolio of leases with reasonably similar characteristics (such as leases with a similar remaining lease term for a similar class of underlying asset in a similar economic environment) - not to apply the practical expedient regarding short-term leases except for some minor and insignificant lease arrangements with a lease term of one month or less, - to use hindsight such as in determining the lease term if the contract contains options to extend or terminate the lease.

-An entity is required to apply IFRS 16 for annual periods beginning on or
+Regarding the transition to IFRS 16, the Company decided: not to apply the practical expedient in IFRS 16.C3 ("Grandfathering approach").
+As a result, a re-assessment was performed whether existing contracts are or contain a lease at the date of initial application, i.e. as of 1 January 2019. not to use the low value exemption, to apply a single discount rate to a portfolio of leases with reasonably similar characteristics (such as leases with a similar remaining lease term for a similar class of underlying asset in a similar economic environment) as a lessee, not to apply the practical expedient regarding short-term leases except for some minor and insignificant lease arrangements with a lease term of one month or less, to use hindsight such as in determining the lease term if the contract contains options to extend or terminate the lease.
+An entity is required to apply IFRS 16 for annual periods beginning on or after 1 January 2019.